Stout Bacon Jam Jalapeno Poppers. Because the only thing that can make Jalapeno Poppers better is bacon. And beer.

 I was on a reality TV show once.

-By the time filming started, in a cold warehouse in Van Nuys in January, the idea I had been pitched by the team of producers had morphed into something that hardly resembled the original premise.
-I’d been sold on the idea that the team was to document the process of assisting me in developing a line of beer infused food for grocery stores.
+By the time January rolled around and filming started, in a cold warehouse in Van Nuys, California, the idea I had been pitched by the team of producers had morphed into something that hardly resembled the original premise.
+I’d been sold on the idea that the team was to document the process of assisting me in developing a line of beer-infused food for grocery stores.
 I ended up walking into a cooking competition.

 When I arrived at a hotel near the filming location I was asked to hand over my phone, my computer and all access to the outside world.
 The phone in the room was even disabled.
 I asked why, what if I need something?
 “You won’t” was as much of an answer as I could get.